thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--filetype`: str, default `infer`
     * the type of input.
 Depending on the value, different other parameters are needed.
-If json_list is used, the line of the input file can contain any of those parameters as long as they are as json.
-You can find an example of json_list file in `DocToolsLLM/docs/json_list_example.txt`
+If json_entries is used, the line of the input file can contain any of those parameters as long as they are as json.
+You can find an example of json_entries file in `DocToolsLLM/docs/json_entries_example.txt`

     * Supported values:
         * `infer`: will guess the appropriate filetype based on `--path`.